How to build a website with SEO in mind

 I always think it’s a good idea to think about what service you provide and who your chosen market is when you decide what the site is going to be called.
 You need to also check if your chosen name is already registered with another business.

 A free website might sound like a really great idea but you probably won’t get a custom domain name (www.thesarkytype.com, for example).
 Whatever name you choose will likely have the branding of the platform tagged on the end.
-A free site can be great if you want a personal blog or you’re a local band, but for a business, it may give the appearance that you’re a bit shit and again, you won’t have the ability to fully customise the site.
+A free site can be great if you want a personal blog or you’re a local band, but for a business, it may give the impression that you’re a bit shit and again, you won’t have the ability to fully customise the site.

 This is all about where your clients are based.
 If you are a national, regional or local business then I would opt for a .co.uk.
 If your clients are international then a .com might be a better choice.